contractlevel/yield/README.md

 The chain to receive the withdrawn USDC on can be different to the chain the withdrawal was initiated on, by passing an encoded chain selector as the `data` param in `transferAndCall()`.
 The tx will revert if the data does not decode to an allowed chain.
 If the data is left empty, the USDC will be withdrawn to the chain the withdrawal tx was initiated on.

-Similar to deposits, the system will handle withdrawals depending on the chain of initiation and location of the current strategy.
+Similar to deposits, the system will handle withdrawals differently depending on the chain of initiation and location of the current strategy.

 #### Withdraw on Parent when Parent is Strategy